top of page

 What are snapping shrimp?

-Snapping shrimp, also known as pistol shrimp, are a hyperdiverse group of caridean shrimp species easily recognized by their oversized "snapping claw".
+Snapping shrimp, also known as pistol shrimp, are a hyperdiverse group of caridean shrimp (>600 species) recognized by their oversized "snapping claw".
+Most are tiny and cryptic - different species range in size from a few millimeters to centimeters.

 6_edited.jpg